AnastasiaKurayshevich/AnastasiaKurayshevich/README.md

 🚀 **About Me**
-- 💼 Currently working as a Full-Stack Developer at SALT
+- 💼 Currently working as a Full-Stack Developer at Welcome Workdays AS
 - 🔧 Experienced in Java, JavaScript, and TypeScript
 - 🌱 Expertise in frameworks like Spring and React
 - 🧪 Thrive on test-driven development